Can Lack Of Sleep Cause Anxiety Symptoms? Experts Weigh In

 A recent study found that individuals who experience severe levels of sleep loss are more likely to develop anxiety than those who get adequate restful sleep.

 The findings suggest a strong connection between poor sleep hygiene and heightened levels of fear and worry in adults.
-Additionally, researchers have also discovered an association between what they refer to as “sleep reactivity.” – which means having difficulty sleeping due to worrying thoughts – and higher rates of developing an anxiety disorder over time.
+Researchers have also discovered an association between what they refer to as “sleep reactivity.” – which means having difficulty sleeping due to worrying thoughts – and higher rates of developing an anxiety disorder over time.

-If you are concerned about your own amount of sleep or suspect you might have a specific underlying condition like a sleep disorder such as restless legs syndrome (RLS), it’s best to talk with your doctor so they can help diagnose any potential issue and provide guidance on how to address it effectively.
+If you are concerned about your amount of sleep or suspect you might have a specific underlying condition like a sleep disorder such as restless legs syndrome (RLS), it’s best to talk with your doctor so they can help diagnose any potential issue and provide guidance on how to address it effectively.

 The Effects Of Insufficient Sleep On Anxiety And Mood